denodrivers/postgres/README.md

    explaining their usage
 3. All code must pass the format and lint checks enforced by `deno fmt` and `deno lint --unstable` respectively.
-The build will not pass the tests if this conditions are not met.
+The build will not pass the tests if these conditions are not met.
 Ignore rules will be accepted in the code base when their respective justification is given in a comment
 4. All features and fixes must have a corresponding test added in order to be accepted